binaryage/totalterminal/README.markdown

 # History

 * v1.6 (03.02.2009)
-  * first GitHub release: packaged pending changes from github forks
+  * first GitHub release == packaged pending changes from GitHub forks

-## original Visor 1.5 brought to you by [BlackTree](http://blacktree.com)
+## original Visor 1.5 brought to you by [BlackTree](http://blacktree.com), kudos man!

 Please see the [original website](http://code.google.com/p/blacktree-visor/) for more information, the issue tracker and so on.